top of page

 An example of emotional attunement is where a child falls and hurts their knee.
 They may instinctively cry from the pain and seek comfort from a parent.
 If that parent calmly and confidently comforts the child by asking them about what happened, how they feel, while showing them they're not alone and giving them hope that this intense pain they're experiencing won't last forever, they're providing emotional attunement.

-The opposite of emotional attunement is being unresponsive (this is becoming more common in this smartphone era), being dismissive or invalidating of others' feelings, and through shaming, humiliating or punishing others for expressing feelings and emotions.
+The opposite of emotional attunement is being unresponsive (this is becoming more common in this smartphone era), being dismissive or invalidating feelings, and through shaming, humiliating or punishing others for expressing feelings and emotions.

 To sum things up, a narcissist is created through a combination factors and the result will be an individual who: